Requirement: Complete the CACCP exam after attendance to all in-person and online seminars listed on the Pediatric tab in your account.

 Please realize that failure to comply with any part of these ethical and professional standards may result in forfeiting your right to complete the exam and proceed with certification.
 Your checkbox during your registration process confirms your agreement to these terms:

 After completion of all required seminars, you can register for the exam in your account.
-We will review your transcripts and payment records.
-If you are eligible, we will email you the exam and the grading rubric within 1 business day.
+You must be a DC member.
+We will email you the exam and the grading rubric within 2 business days.

 Exam Fee: The exam is $500 USD and is non-refundable, regardless of whether you complete the exam or not.